misterpeddy/Digital-Logic-Design/advanced.md

 So what exactly does the inside of a CPU look like?
 Well, we can't really start by looking at a modern CPU because too many optimizations have taken place that make understanding a bit more complicated.
 But the fundamentals of CPUs have not changed.
 So let's look at a slightly simpler CPU (I drew it up using Logisim, but a lot of the configurations were inspired by the [Scott CPU](http://www.buthowdoitknow.com)).

-Here is a rough sketch of the different components you might see in a CPU:
+Here is a rough sketch of the different components you might see on a motherboard:

 ![Components of a CPU](https://cloud.githubusercontent.com/assets/8053664/6542856/fdcac9ac-c4d4-11e4-8545-ee5b42709298.png)